cjolowicz/blog/content/posts/hosting-a-hugo-blog-on-github-pages-with-travis-ci.md

 account.

 Note that you need to use a separate email address for the bot account, since GitHub accounts must have unique email addresses.
-One useful technique is [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing) (also known as _plus addressing_): Add `+blog-bot` after the local part of your email address before the `@` sign, and have it delivered to your normal inbox.
+A useful technique in this scenario is [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing) (also known as _plus addressing_): Append `+blog-bot` to the local part of your email address (before the `@` sign), and have mails delivered to your normal inbox.

-When you're done setting up the GitHub account, add the bot account as a collaborator to the `username.github.io` repository, using the _Settings_ page for that repository.
+When you're done setting up the GitHub account, go to the _Settings_ page for the `username.github.io` repository, and add the bot account as a collaborator.

 #### Adding GitHub credentials to Travis CI